Gliese 667 Cc

-Gliese 667 Cc (also known as GJ 667 Cc, HR 6426 Cc, or HD 156384 Cc) is an exoplanet orbiting within the habitable zone of the red dwarf star Gliese 667 C, which is a member of the Gliese 667 triple star system, approximately 23.62 ly away in the constellation of Scorpius.
+Gliese 667 Cc (also known as GJ 667 Cc, HR 6426 Cc, or HD 156384 Cc) is an exoplanet orbiting within the habitable zone of the red dwarf star Gliese 667 C, which is a member of the Gliese 667 triple-star system, approximately 23.62 ly away in the constellation of Scorpius.
 The exoplanet was found by using the radial velocity method, from radial-velocity measurements via observation of Doppler shifts in the spectrum of the planet's parent star.
-Gliese 667 Cc is sometimes considered as the first confirmed exoplanet with potential habitability.
+Gliese 667 Cc is sometimes considered as the first confirmed potentially habitable exoplanet.